Weighing the Risks and Benefits of Myeloma Treatment Options | MyMyelomaTeam

 Monoclonal Antibodies

 Monoclonal antibodies are a type of immunotherapy that has significantly improved treatment options for people living with myeloma.
-Antibodies are proteins made by immune cells to fight infections.
 Monoclonal antibodies are laboratory-made molecules designed to attack specific protein targets on the surface of myeloma cells.
-These medications trigger an immune response that helps kill the cancer cells.
-There are currently five FDA-approved monoclonal antibodies for the treatment of multiple myeloma, each with different side effects.
+These medications trigger an immune response that helps kill cancer cells.
+There are currently four FDA-approved monoclonal antibodies for the treatment of multiple myeloma, each with different side effects.

 Daratumumab